menacit/logging_course/33-course_recap.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Sergei Gussev (CC BY 2.0)" -->
-## OpenSearch query languages
-In addition to the "Lucene Query Language",
-OpenSearch provides support for
-DQL, PPL and SQL.
+OpenSearch provides support for queries using LQL, DQL, PPL and SQL.

 DQL aims to be easy to use for filtering, but lack advanced aggregation features.